prinzz06/git-tuts/Readme.txt

 git commit -m "Comment on the commited file"

 other commands for adding
-git add list of files
-git add --all
-git add *.txt
-git add docs/*.txt
-git add docs/
-git add "*.txt"
+git add list of files  //add the list of files git add --all		// add all files git add *.txt		// add all txt files in current directory git add docs/*.txt 	// add all txt files in docs directory git add docs/		// add all files in docs directory git add "*.txt"		//add all txt files in the whole project